What is capsular contracture, and will it happen after my breast augmentation?

 What are the different incision options for my breast augmentation surgery?

-There are multiple incision choices for a breast augmentation procedure, and Dr. Richards and Dr. Jabs will consider your body shape, medical history, the type and size of your implants, and your personal preferences, in order to determine the appropriate incision for your specific surgery.
+There are different incision choices for a breast augmentation procedure, and Dr. Richards and Dr. Jabs will consider your body shape, medical history, the type and size of your implants, and your personal preferences, in order to determine the appropriate incision for your specific surgery.
 Incision types include:

 - Inframammary incision–within the curve beneath the breast)